WFH Posture Guide: How to Sit Correctly (and Stick to It)

 Is a standing desk better for posture than sitting?

 Neither is better — movement is.
 Standing all day creates its own problems (lower back, leg fatigue).
 The research supports alternating: sit for 45–60 min, stand for 15–20 min, repeat.
 A sit-stand desksit-stand deskA desk whose surface raises and lowers (electric or crank) so you can alternate sitting and standing through the day.
-Cornell ergonomics research recommends ~30-min sitting / ~10-min standing / ~2-min walking cycles, not all-day standing. makes this friction-free.
+Cornell ergonomics research recommends ~30-min sitting / ~10-min standing / ~2-min walking cycles, not all-day standing. makes this friction-free — we cover the trade-offs in standing desk vs sitting.

 My lower back hurts after 2 hours.
 What's wrong?